20865991/ISAD1000---Final---Assignment/DOCUMENTS/Report.md

 5. Converting a number which represents length in meters to feet and vice versa and centimetre to inches and vice versa

 		a.
 This submodule, conversions() will use a read file and write to file method.
 This will read a file and print results to another file.
-The conversions are placed in a menu, where the user is prompted to choose the desired conversion, either feet to meters or centimetres to inches.
+The conversions are placed in a menu options between m to ft and cm to inches, where the user is prompted to choose the desired conversion, either feet to meters or centimetres to inches.
 The results of the conversion is then printed to a new file.

 #### Modularity